movmov/yachosan-ui/README.md

 1. Installing the node.js and npm.
 2. Proxy settings if it's necessary.
-3. Executing "nmp init".
+3. Executing "nmp init" if it's necessary.
+4. Installing the npm package tools like Grunt, Bower and so on.
    $npm install grunt grunt-cli grunt-contrib-connect bower --save-dev
-4. Installing the npm package tools like Grunt, Bower and so on.
-5. Environment Path setting like below.
+5. Environment Path setting like below if it's necessary.
    $set path=.\node_modules\.bin;%path%
 6. Executing "bower install".
 7. Executing "grunt connect" to run the web server.